arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 Description: A paragraph describing the product in an official and commercial way.
 This text is normally taken from the official description inside the Product Sales brief slides and adapted the text if necessary to the datasheet.
 The actual text is for examples purposes.
 -->

-The Plug and Make Kit features the Arduino R4 board with built-in Wi-Fi® capabilities, enabling connectivity and opening the doors to integration with the Arduino IoT Cloud plataform.
+The Plug and Make Kit features the Arduino UNO R4 WiFi with built-in Wi-Fi® capabilities, enabling connectivity and opening the doors to integration with the Arduino Cloud platform.
 This kit includes a selection of 7 modules, all easily connectable via I2C Qwiic cables.
 Tailor your project to perfection by selecting the sensors and inputs that best suit your needs, and experience a completely solder-free way to easily build your ideas.
 Dive into the world of electronics with hands-on learning and intuitive module interaction, empowering you to innovate and create with unparalleled ease and flexibility.

 # Target Areas